TechHara/bsq/README.md

 ### Usage
 ```
-$ ./bsq -h
-Usage: ./bsq [-t CHAR] [-k N] [-w] [-h] FILE [KEY...]
+Usage: ./bsq [-t CHAR] [-k N] [-w] [-f] [-h] FILE [KEY...]
 	-t CHAR: column separator.
 Default: tab
 	-k N: key column index.
 Default: 1
 	-w: exact match only.
 Default: prefix match
 	-c: check if the input is sorted.
 No search is performed
+	-f: fold to upper case for keys
 	-h: print this message
 	FILE: input file to be read using mmap.
 Must be sorted by the key column
 	KEY: search key(s).
 Each key will be searched independently.
 	Default: read from stdin delimited by LF
 ```

 ### Build